Tutorial — Fabric Frame Weights

 Frame weights work best with larger canvases, you stitch near a table and use the weight to counterbalance the part of the canvas away from you against the table.

-One of the most common kinds of frame weights consist of a fabric bag , like a bean bag, stuffed with shot for weight.
+One of the most common kinds of frame weights consists of a fabric bag, like a bean bag, stuffed with shot for weight.
+You can also fill them with pennies, pie weights, or even clean aquarium gravel.
 Other kinds of crafts call them “soft weights.”
 While frame weights are often not too expensive, soft weights are often made from leather and are not cheap.

-Book Arts Studio posted a tutorial last week on making soft weights, pictured above, from fabric and shot.
+Book Arts Studio posted a tutorial on making soft weights, pictured above, from fabric and shot.
 It looks really easy.
-I just found some vintage fabric coasters and am off to Wal-mart for shot to make one for myself.

 Hi Janet – I wonder, could you explain about frame weights a little more?
 They sound intriguing, but I cannot envisage how they work.
 I tried googling “frame weights’ but couldn’t find a picture of any in acion.